7-day Morocco tour from Casablanca to Marrakech with desert and cities

 Share your priorities, and we'll create a detailed, tailored Morocco tour itinerary.

-If you have extra time in Marrakech after completing your 7-day Morocco tour from Casablanca, you can extend your stay and explore some of the city's most famous attractions.
+If you have extra time in Marrakech after completing your 7-day Morocco tour, you can extend your stay and explore some of the city's most famous attractions.
 Popular highlights include:

-• Bahia Palace—A beautiful 19th-century palace known for its ornate architecture, peaceful courtyards, and lush gardens.
+• • Bahia Palace — A beautiful 19th-century palace known for its ornate architecture

-• Saadian Tombs – Historic royal tombs dating back to the 16th century, rediscovered in 1917.
+• • Saadian Tombs — Historic royal tombs dating back to the 16th century

-• Majorelle Garden—A stunning botanical garden once owned by Yves Saint Laurent, known for its vibrant blue buildings and exotic plants.
+• • Majorelle Garden — A stunning botanical garden once owned by Yves Saint Laurent

-If you'd like, we can arrange a guided Marrakech city tour at the end of your itinerary so you can fully experience the city’s history, culture, and famous landmarks.
+If you'd like, we can arrange a guided Marrakech city tour at the end of your itinerary.